koenvervloesem/raspberry-pi-home-automation/README.rst

 Control Your Home with Raspberry Pi
 ###################################

-This repository contains the code discussed in the book `Control Your Home with Raspberry Pi: Secure, Modular, Open-Source and Self-sufficient <https://koen.vervloesem.eu/books/control-your-home-with-raspberry-pi/>`_, published by `Elektor International Media <https://www.elektor.com>`_, as well as a list of errors and their corrections.
+This repository contains the code discussed in the book `Control Your Home with Raspberry Pi: Secure, Modular, Open-Source and Self-sufficient <https://koen.vervloesem.eu/books/control-your-home-with-raspberry-pi/>`_, published by `Elektor International Media <https://www.elektor.com>`_, as well as `a list of errors and their corrections <ERRATA.rst>`_ and some `additional tips and references <ADDITIONS.rst>`_.

 **************
 About the book